Understanding Cassava Flour’s Keto Compatibility: Chef’s Tips for Low-Carb Baking

 If the recipe is bread based, try using at least ¾ of any of the alternative flours above and ¼ parmesan for a bold and tasty flavor.
 Additionally, if the recipe calls for bread crumbs such as fried chicken or casseroles, try coating with an egg and parmesan mixture instead.
 This will of course be much lower in carbohydrates, while still adding a golden and crispy texture to the meal.
 Delicious!

 Keto dieters no longer have to sacrifice their diet for their cravings.
-Instead of wondering is cassava flour keto friendly, low carb readers now know the tapioca trick: simply swap out high in carbohydrate cassava root based flours for any of the low in carb alternatives above for a keto approved treat!
+Instead of wondering if cassava flour is keto-friendly, low-carb readers now understand the tapioca trick: simply replace high-carbohydrate cassava root-based flours with any of the low-carb alternatives mentioned above for a keto-approved treat!

 Cassava flour and tapioca flour are similar, but not exactly the same; while they are both made from the cassava plant root, tapioca flour is more starchy than cassava flour is.
 But remember the tapioca trick, and that both cassava based flours are not keto friendly and are best to be avoided by those with a low in carbohydrate diet.